-Attract native pollinators such as Monarch butterflies, wood nymphs, hummingbirds and bees after viewing plants that grow in our demonstration gardens.
+Our colorful perennial borders attract native pollinators such as Monarch butterflies, wood nymphs, hummingbirds and bees.

 Moss phlox and Amsonia brighten the slow-to-waken perennial border

 Culver’s root, Veronicastrum virginicum, forms elegant spires framed by Monarda sp. and meadow rue, Thalictrum pubescens.

 Coreopsis and mountain mint hide the bare legs of garden phlox.